 - The top State Junior and Senior winners from the previous year are not eligible to win awards or recognition in the same division for the current project year, but they are encouraged to participate.

 Date Activity June 1 Deadline to register April - July Collect soil sample (you can do this even before registering!)
-August Seed delivered to county offices October 20 Deadline to plant food plot November – January Schedule a site visit from local County Agent or someone designated on their behalf March 1 Project book and video due to state office March - April Judging project books and videos last Friday in April (check 4-H Calender of Events) Recognize district and state winners at 4-H Wildlife Habitat Education Program (WHEP) State Contest
+June - July Seed delivered to county offices August - September 15 Recommended planting date October 20 Deadline to plant food plot November – January Schedule a site visit from local County Agent or someone designated on their behalf February Submit project book and video to county March 1 Project book and video due to state office March - April Judging project books and videos June Recognize district and state winners at 4-H District O-Rama's

 Plot Requirements & Recommendations